By the community

 John Meyer and Wendy Smith have developed a new set of hiking trails in Sleepy Creek Wildlife Management Area accessible from within The Woods and near/ accessible from Winter Camp Park; the WCP Hiking Access brochure below describes them.

-Now that nicer weather is here, we hope that more folks get out to enjoy WCP and environs!
+Even in the winter we hope that more folks get out to enjoy WCP and environs!
 Plenty of social distancing space!

 This Park is being developed thru a series of projects.
 These projects will be started based on several factors: